DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_openfoam.md

 ### 3.1 Simulation Runtime Parameters (controlDict)
 Below we can see the various inputs in `controlDict`.
 The inputs from the `application` key to `runTimeModifiable` are required by OpenFOAM to run the simulation.
 The following block of code, the `functions` dictionary, is optional.

-Since we seek to run a steady-state case, we elect the `simpleFoam` solver for the `application` key.
-To specify how long we want the simulation to carry out (simulation time) we start the simulation at `startTime 0;` and tell OpenFOAM to start from this time (`startFrom startTime;`).
+Since we seek to run a steady-state, incompressible flow case, we elect the `simpleFoam` solver for the `application` key.
+To specify how long we want the simulation to carry out (simulation time), we start the simulation at `startTime 0;` and tell OpenFOAM to start from this time (`startFrom startTime;`).
 We also need to tell OpenFOAM to stop at our specified end time.
 We use the `stopAt endTime;` entry for this and prescribe `endTime 1000;` (where this time is measured in seconds).
 The time step, `deltaT` is set to 1 second (this is fine and common practice for steady-state simulations, but for an unsteady simulation we would need a much smaller time step to maintain a stable simulation).

 The `writeControl` key tells OpenFOAM how to measure when to write field values to the disk.
-Here we prescribe `timeStep`, effectively telling OpenFOAM we wish to write data at some increment based off the time step of the simulation.
+Here we prescribe `timeStep`, effectively telling OpenFOAM we wish to write data at some increment based on the time step of the simulation.
 This is then a coupled entry with `writeInterval`; we only need the data at the end of the simulation so we set the `writeInterval` to 1000 seconds, matching our `endTime`.
 Combining `writeControl` and `writeInterval`, OpenFOAM understands this to be: "write the data every 1000 time steps".

 The `purgeWrite` key is an integer representing the limit on the number of time directories stored during a simulation.
 Here we disable this entry by passing a value of zero.
 If, for example, this entry were two, then only the latest two time directories will saved throughout the simulation (where old time directories are over written by new ones).
 For large cases, depending on the application, this can save a lot of storage.
 Additionally, we turn use `writeCompression on;` which tells OpenFOAM to store data in compressed files (gzip compression) rather than uncompressed (another method to save storage).
 We save our data in a human readable format, `writeFormat ascii;`, though we may also specify to store data as `binary`.
 When storing this data, we can choose how many decimal places to record.
 Here we choose 8: `writePrecision 8;`.
 This is the same where recording simulation time (`timePrecision 8;`).
 Lastly, we use `timeFormat general;` which instructs OpenFOAM to use general naming conventions for time directories.